JayWood/the-seo-framework/readme.txt

 	* Some deprecated functions gave a fatal error or warning, this has been resolved.
 	* TODO When Reading Settings' Feed Options are set to summary, the backlink is still shown when enabled.
 	* TODO When Reading Settings' Feed Options are set to summary, the excerpt generation is disabled.
+	* TODO Screen Options showed an SEO column, while there isn't any in pages, posts and terms.
+	* TODO Sitemap's content was affected by minification plugins.
+	* TODO When a category is added, the SEO bar doesn't show an empty and shifted row anymore.
+	* Double subdirectory generation in special Site Address URL configurations.
 * **Removed:**
 	* Shortlink URL from home page, as it's quite useless there.
 	* Page navigation confirmation warning when deleting post.